 What is the Likelihood of Success?

 This is a common and understandable question that women have.
 They do not want to pay for the procedure and put their body through the process if it is not going to work.
 However, female sterilisation reversal has an extremely high success rate.
-Furthermore, Mr. Pickles has an even higher success rate than the average with 76% of his patients having a baby after undergoing the procedure.
+Furthermore, Mr. Dobson has an even higher success rate than the average with 76% of his patients having a baby after undergoing the procedure.